Botha's lark: Description

-Small, compact lark, exhibiting a boldly marked face with a pinkish, conical bill.
-Grey-brown upperparts, contrasting with pale underparts and a streaked, buffy chest.
-This lark also exhibits spread out streaking on its flanks, which helps differentiate it from the similar Pink-billed Lark (Spizocorys conirostris) which has plain, white flanks.
+This is a small, compact lark, exhibiting a boldly marked face with a pinkish, conical bill.
+It has grey-brown upperparts, contrasting with pale underparts and a streaked, buffy chest.
+This lark also exhibits spread out streaking on its flanks, which helps differentiate it from the similar pink-billed lark (Spizocorys conirostris) which has plain, white flanks.
 Its call is short and simple and can be given in flight or whilst on the ground.

 Taxonomy and systematics

-Botha's Lark was described by Swedish zoologist Carl Jakob Sundevall in 1850.
+Botha's lark was described by Swedish zoologist Carl Jakob Sundevall in 1850.
 The species was originally placed in the genus Alauda.
 Formerly, some authorities have classified it within either the genus Calandrella or the monotypic genus Botha.
 An alternate species name of difficilis has also been used to describe Botha's lark.
-Recent genetic studies have shown that it is closely related to Pink-billed Lark Spizocorys conirostris, supporting its classification within the Spizocorys genus.
+Recent genetic studies have shown that it is closely related to pink-billed lark (Spizocorys conirostris), supporting its classification within the Spizocorys genus.

 Distribution

-Botha's Lark is a grassland specialist endemic to the high-altitude grasslands of South Africa, restricted to southern Mpumalanga, eastern Free State and potentially KwaZulu-Natal.
+Botha's lark is a grassland specialist endemic to the high-altitude grasslands of South Africa, restricted to southern Mpumalanga, eastern Free State and potentially KwaZulu-Natal.
 The species distribution extends from its southern limit in the Harrismith and Verkykerskop districts of the eastern Free State, through its core stronghold in the southern Mpumalanga, including the Volksrust, Wakkerstroom, and Daggakraal districts, and extending northwards to the Hendrina, Kriel, and Secunda regions of central Mpumalanga.

 Evidence suggests significant local extinctions across parts of its historical range.
 Notably, the type specimen was collected near Vredefort in the northern Free State - a locality now well outside the species' known distribution.
 Likely driven by large-scale habitat loss, transformation, and fragmentation associated with agriculture and infrastructure development.

 Population

-In 1983, the global population of Botha's Lark was estimated to be as many as 20,000 individuals.
+In 1983, the global population of Botha's lark was estimated to be as many as 20,000 individuals.
 This was later revised to a more conservative range of 1,500–5,000 individuals in 2000.
 By 2015, the global population was thought to number fewer than 2,500 individuals.
 The most recent estimates place the global population at approximately 340 individuals, with a confidence interval of 200–600 birds, highlighting the species' precarious conservation status and steep long-term decline.
-In May 2025, the Botha's Lark was regionally uplisted to Critically Endangered, while globally the species is considered to be Endangered by the IUCN Red List.
+In May 2025, the Botha's lark was regionally uplisted to critically endangered, while globally the species is considered to be endangered by the IUCN Red List.